 MESSAGE FROM THE EDITOR-IN-CHIEF

 In this issue of the Annals of Saudi Medicine, major changes have been undertaken to enrich the experience for the reader and the author.
 A 5-stage review process is now standard for all submissions.
 The first step includes a detailed plagiarism check.
 The second step includes the usual peer-review process.
 The third step includes a detailed statistical review for those manuscripts that receive a preliminary decision for publication.
-The fourth step is a detailed copyediting.
+The fourth step is a scientific manuscript edit and a copyedit by a native English speaker.
 The final step includes a detailed assessment of compliance to the new format for reporting.
 There have been huge efforts on the back-end to achieve these changes, which included modification of the online submission system and utilization of skilled experts for each phase of the review process.

 The Annals of Saudi Medicine has never branded itself.
 In this issue, a logo for the Annals is introduced with the abbreviation: “ASM” as an acronym.
 The aim is to impart a distinctive character on the Annals, and create a legal entity for it.
 This will help the Annals to help it generate its own revenue to sustain its scientific activities.

 The reader will notice that this issue has changed its cover and color palette.
 The cover has been rendered to a simple and appealing white.
 The inside color palette has been changed to be less striking yet more appealing.
 The design of the tables and graphics has undergone major changes to help the reader grasp the facts at a simple glance.